Murder of Kanhaiya Lal: Reactions

+Rajasthan CM Ashok Gehlot accused the BJP of having involvement in the murder and added "The culprits have links with the BJP.
+Police had arrested them in some other case, but BJP leaders visited the police station to get them released."

 In response to the murder, nearly 7000 people took out silent protest march in the city of Udaipur.

 United Nations spokesperson Stéphane Dujarric called for religious harmony and peace globally in response to Kanhaiya Lal's murder.

 The All India Muslim Personal Law Board (AIMPLB) condemned the murder stating, "taking law into your own hands is highly condemnable, regrettable and un-Islamic" and added, "Neither the law nor the Islamic Sharia allow it."
 Head of Jamiat Ulema-e-Hind, Maulana Mahmood Madani stated, "Udaipur incident is a disgrace to humanity; It is disgrace to humanity & an act of defaming Islam.
 No matter whosoever is a killer, no one has the authority to take the law and order into his own hands."
 Religious body Jamaat-e-Islami Hind called the incident "barbaric, Uncivilized and there is no room for Justification of violence in Islam.
 Peace should not be disturbed.
 Nobody should try to take advantage of this ugly crime".
 Shahabuddin Razvi of the Barelvi All India Tanzeem Ulama-e-Islam also condemned the attack, stating "Muslims should not take the law in their own hands, complain to the government, it is the government's job to punish."

 Hindu organisations like Vishva Hindu Parishad and Bajrang Dal staged protests and demanded strict action against the culprits.
 Although the Rashtriya Swayamsevak Sangh remained silent, RSS-linked Muslim Rashtriya Manch demanded capital punishment for the accused.

+Dutch politician Geert Wilders condemned the incident and cautioned the Indian Hindus against "appeasement of Muslims".

 Amnesty International condemned the incident and urged the Indian government to take action against killers.